rh-mad-workshop/coolstore-monolith-legacy/README.md

 The included Java projects and/or installation files are here:

-* Catalog - Spring Boot project
+* Catalog - Spring Boot
-* Inventory - Quarkus project
+* Inventory - Red Hat Build of Quarkus
-* Monolith - JBoss EAP project
+* Monolith - JBoss EAP

 OpenShift version - 4.13